 After 1.25 months after the HDB BTO flat application closes, you will be informed of your ballot result through one of the following channels - SMS, emails or hardcopy letters - when ready.

 Applicants will be invited to select their flat according to their queue number.
-The lower your queue number, the more flats you will get to choose from.
-You will also get the chance to select a unit with good facing, high floor, near amenities (e.g. bust-stop, MRT station, schools, market), etc. However, do note that whether you get the chance to select a flat will depend on the number of flats available when it reaches your queue number.
-However, there are consequences if you reject your BTO application.
+The lower your queue number, the more flats you can choose from.
+You will also have the opportunity to select a unit with good facing, high floor, near amenities (e.g. bust-stop, MRT station, schools, market), etc. However, do note that whether you have the chance to select a flat will depend on the number of flats available when it reaches your queue number.
+It is also important to note that there are consequences if you reject your BTO application.

 For first-timers, rejecting 2 chances to book a BTO flat means your first-timer priority will be suspended for 1 year.
 However, that does not mean you cannot apply for a BTO flat during that 1 year.
 It is just that your first-timer priority will be stripped.

-But if you reject another 2 more chance to select a new flat within that year, your first-time status will be extended for another year.
-(Please take note of new rules taking effect from August 2023 BTO exercise below).
+But if you reject another 2 more chances to select a new flat within that year, your first-time status will be extended for another year.
+(Please take note of new rules taking effect from the August 2023 BTO exercise below).

 Change In First-Timer And Second-Timer Privileges